How is Wilms tumor treated?

 If time allows, it can often be helpful to get a second opinion if you have questions about the recommended plan (or if you just want to confirm that it’s the best option).
 This can provide you with more information and help you feel more confident about the treatment plan you choose.

 The main types of treatment for Wilms tumor are:

 Most children will get more than one type of treatment.

 In the United States, surgery is the first treatment for most Wilms tumors.
-In Europe, doctors prefer to give a short course of chemotherapy before the surgery.
+In Europe, doctors often prefer to give a short course of chemotherapy before the surgery.
 There seems to be no difference in the results from these 2 approaches.

-The first goal of treatment is to remove the primary (main) tumor even if the cancer has spread to distant parts of the body.
-Sometimes the tumor may be hard to remove.
-It may be very large, it may have spread into nearby blood vessels or other vital structures, or it may be in both kidneys.
-For these children, doctors might use chemotherapy, radiation therapy, or a combination of the 2 to shrink the tumor(s) before trying surgery.
+The first goal of treatment is to remove the primary (main) tumor, even if the cancer has spread to distant parts of the body.
+Sometimes the tumor might be hard to remove because it is very large, it has spread into nearby blood vessels or other vital structures, or it’s in both kidneys.
+For these children, doctors might use chemotherapy, radiation therapy, or a combination of the 2 to try to shrink the tumor(s) before surgery.

-Last Medical Review: 07/27/2012
+Last Medical Review: 03/06/2015

-Last Revised: 01/17/2013
+Last Revised: 02/16/2016